pabloi/matlab-linsys/README.md

 # matlab-linsys
 Linear dynamic systems toolbox for Matlab.
-Includes an implementation of the Kalman filter and Kalman smoother, and several methods to perform system identification.
+Includes an implementation of the Kalman filter and Kalman smoother (in covariance, information and square root formulations), and several methods to perform system identification.
 Emphasis on speed.

+The files within the folder /ext/ are NOT of my authorship, and are included for comparison purposes only.
+Some of those files have minor modifications for the purposes of their usage in this package.
+See README files within the specific subfolders for more details.

 *Framework:*
 The identification methods try to find matrices A,B,C,D,Q,R from a data matrix Y representing N samples (y_k) of a D dimensional output signal, and a matrix U, representing N samples (u_k) of an M dimensional input signal.
 The system takes the form: